-- liable for any act of the firm done after his death.
-His estate is liable only for liabilities undertaken during his life time. - No public notice of death is required to relieve the deceased partner's estate from future liabilities.
+- estate of a deceased partner is not liable for any act of the firm done after his death. - His estate is liable only for liabilities undertaken during his life time.
+No public notice of death is required to relieve the deceased partner's estate carry on business ceases to be a partner competing with that of the firm and he may advertise such business, but subject to contract to the contrary, he may not,